 It’s a relatively compact little bookshop overloaded with quality titles.
 I always overuse the term treasure trove when describing antiquarian bookshops, but it characterises their aesthetic so perfectly.

 Armchair is the type of bookshop where you could literally spend an entire afternoon sifting through their shelves.
-Thankfully I had a friend to keep me in check.
-She shadowed me and didn’t let me wander too far unattended, so I only left with only one book in hand, instead of the entire vintage Shakespeare catalogue that I would have loved to buy.
+Thankfully I had a friend to keep me in check, who shadowed me and didn’t let me wander too far unattended.
+I left with only one book in hand, instead of the entire vintage Shakespeare catalogue that I wanted to buy.

 The exterior is rather dishevelled, but once inside, you are immersed into a magical bookish paradise.
-Books are literally slotted into any vertical or horizontal space they fit.
-Contemporary books are stored at the front of the shop, with packed aisles that wind around to a backroom filled with rare collectable books and an impressive Victorian collection.
+Books are slotted into any vertical or horizontal space they fit.
+Newer titles are stored at the front of the shop, with packed aisles that wind around to a backroom filled with rare collectable books and an impressive Victorian collection.

 As I wandered through the bookshop, I carefully inspected the book spines and looked for something special to take home.
 I settled on a 1909 vintage copy of Tales from Shakespeare by Charles and Mary Lamb, which is a collection of Shakespeare’s plays rewritten.
 Armchair even knock 10% off the price for poor impoverish students, like myself.